tantansir/tantansir.github.io/_pages/about.md

 (3) Multimodal urban data fusion for constructing city-scale foundation models and virtual urban agents

+(4) Large-scale geospatial data analysis to uncover urban behavioral patterns

-(4) Mobility and accessibility in urban infrastructure for people with disabilities
+(5) Mobility and accessibility in urban infrastructure for people with disabilities

-(5) Visual aesthetics in urban perception to inform urban design and regeneration
+(6) Visual aesthetics in urban perception to inform urban design and regeneration

 My research aims to build intelligent systems that are spatially and socially aware, providing computational solutions that make cities more adaptive, inclusive, and human-centric, while addressing complex societal challenges.